lyk91471872/InformationVisualisationProject1/src/q4_greeks_vs_returns.md

 # Q4 · How are Greeks related to returns?
-Options with very low delta, calls especially are mostly losses, despite the few low-delta gains all provide high returns, but overall, delta alone is not a very good predictor.

-Options that yields more positive returns in general are
-* low |theta| calls
-* low gamma puts
-* low vega calls
-* high vega puts

 **Delta: Δ = ∂V / ∂S**
 > Sensitivity of the option value to the underlying price.